Flash STU: Fast Spectral Transform Units: Acknowledgements

-\section{Additional experiments with robotics data}
+\subsection{Additional experiments with robotics data}

 In this section we give the remaining experimental results over robotics data for the other two MuJoCo tasks: HalfCheetah-v1 and Walker2D-v1.
 Compared to Ant-v1 (shown in Section 2 in the main paper), these two tasks only involve motion in a 2D plane.
-As a result, the state representations for HalfCheetah-v1 and Walker2D-v1 are inherently less complicated, potentially affecting the relative performance of different models on these tasks in theory. \\ \\ In this setting, the comparison of the models' performances still remains consistent, with Transformer showing the least competitive results, Mamba-2 demonstrating significant improvements over Transformer, and STU-T outperforming both Transformer and Mamba-2.
+As a result, the state representations for HalfCheetah-v1 and Walker2D-v1 are inherently less complicated, potentially affecting the relative performance of different models on these tasks in theory.

+In this setting, the comparison of the models' performances still remains consistent, with Transformer showing the least competitive results, Mamba-2 demonstrating significant improvements over Transformer, and STU-T outperforming both Transformer and Mamba-2.
 HalfCheetah-v1 task's training results are shown in Figure \ref{fig:val-losses-HalfCheetah} and Table \ref{table:val-losses-HalfCheetah}, (auto-regressive) next-step predictions results in Figures \ref{fig:pred-losses-HalfCheetah} and \ref{fig:pred-losses-HalfCheetah-ar}.
 Walker2D-v1 task's training results are shown in Figure \ref{fig:val-losses-Walker2D} and Table \ref{table:val-losses-Walker2D}, (auto-regressive) next-step predictions results in Figures \ref{fig:pred-losses-Walker2D} and \ref{fig:pred-losses-Walker2D-ar}.

 For the (auto-regressive) next-step prediction figures presented above and in Section \ref{robotics-experiments} of the paper, we mainly focus on showing the loss, i.e. the difference between the models' predictions and the ground truths, averaged over 500 predictions.
 To further demonstrate what these predictions actually look like, below we give two prediction trajectories plotted across 50 time steps specifically on two example features of \texttt{Ant-v1}: the angle between the two links on the back right (Figure \ref{pred_traj_1}) and the x-coordinate angular velocity of the torso (Figure \ref{pred_traj_2}).